Lawrence Witchingham Symonds (1804-1847)

 The couple’s children were:

-- Charles John Symonds.
+• Charles John Symonds.
 Charles was born in 1835 in Yarmouth and married Caroline Brown in 1860.
 They raised a family while he too worked as a fisherman and beachman.
-Caroline died in 1905 and by 1911 he was in the Yarmouth Workhouse, probably as a result of illness.
+Caroline probably died in 1905, athough one record notes her as the wife of Robert, because by 1911 Charles was in the Yarmouth Workhouse listed as a widower.
 He died in 1920.

-- Mary Ann Symonds was born in Great Yarmouth in 1838 but I’ve yet to confirm her life after this.
+• Mary Ann Symonds was baptised in Great Yarmouth in 1838 and died in 1843.

 Sources: BMDs, census and other records at Ancestry.co.uk, Findmypast.co.uk and Norfolk Family History Society.
 Newspaper records at the British Newspaper Archive.
 The Beachmen book by David Higgins, published by Terence Dalton.